The Taconics

 The Taconics contain several hundred miles of blazed hiking trails, including parts of the Appalachian Trail.
 Many of the southern Taconic summits and ridges offer sweeping views of the Catskills, the Hudson Highlands, and north as far as Mount Greylock, the tallest mountain in Massachusetts.

-A spot on the trail between Brace Mountain and Mount Frissell is — at 2,380 feet — the highest point in Connecticut.
+A spot on the trail between Brace Mountain and Mount Frissell is, at 2,380 feet, the highest point in Connecticut.

 Deer, bear, raccoons, and snakes are common.
 In season, deer and bear hunting (rifle/shotgun/bow), turkey hunting (bow/shotgun), rabbit/hare hunting, squirrel, fox and ruffed grouse hunting are permitted.

 Taconic summits tend to be windswept and grassy, and are often tufted with blueberry bushes.
 Dense stands of mountain laurel dominate many of the hills, along with scrub oak and birch.
 Alander, in addition, has many glorious pitch pines.
+Especially at sunset, the entire range is spectacularly beautiful.

 Note: Unlike the trail blazes in the Catskills, Taconic blazes are non-reflective.
 If you don’t have a headlamp and batteries in your pack, make sure you’re off these hills before dark.
 Also, keep an eye out for rattlesnakes.